thled/symfony-parallel-bridge/README.md

 ```

-4.setup your max worker amount in your .env.local 2
+4. Setup your max worker amount in your _.env.local_.

 ```yaml
 AMPHP_MAX_WORKERS=3
 ```

-5.use PromiseWait in your class to remap async!
+5. Use PromiseWait in your class to remap async!
+   You can use any callable u like but you should consider that closures must be serializable.
+   When you need your projects context we recommend to use the following way:
+   (also see https://amphp.org/parallel-functions/ for deeper informations)

 ```PHP
 //src/Service/YourClass.php